ofanan/accessStrategies/README.md

-## codemix-vanilla-python

-Template for project creation of Python inside CodeMix
+## Access Strategies for Network Caching - Simulators

+This project provides simulator tools to test several access strategies for network caching.

+THe project is based on the paper:

+	I. Cohen, Gil Einziger, R. Friedman, and G. Scalosub, "Access Strategies for Network Caching", IEEE Infocom 2019, pp.28-36.

 # Contents

-This template project is an example that prints on the console the Hello World!!!
-Greeting with the Python langage.
+TBD.